Introduction to Bacon & the Art of Living

 Sea Point, Cape Town,

 When the sun sets over the Atlantic, Minette and I sit in our Seapoint apartment, watching it cast its deep orange cloak over our world.
 We play chess or cards on the balcony which has been turned into a sunroom when we enclosed it with glass a few years ago.
 We slowly sip on Gyn and remiss about the old days.
-In the morning we walk along the sea point promenade to stay active.
-We have not been up on Table Mountain for some years now.
+In the morning we walk along the Sea Point promenade to stay active.
+We still regularly hike on Table Mountain but not as often as we should.
 At night we stay home and enjoy each other’s company.

 Tristan and Lauren